Common Problems Mercedes-Benz 2006-2013 W221

 The most reliable W221 is the 2008-2011 S550, equipped with the naturally aspired M273 engine and 7-speed automatic transmission.
 The 2010-2011 S550 is a great choice for an upgraded look.
 The 2012 S550 has a new twin-turbo engine.
 Even though this engine has a few issues, it is not expected to last as long as the M273 engine.

 The W221 has no common significant problems requiring a complete engine or transmission overhaul.
-Remember that any problem with the S-Class will be expensive if you depend on a mechanic or Mercedes-Benz dealer.
+However, if you depend on a mechanic or Mercedes-Benz dealer for help, any problem with the S-Class will be expensive.
 If you don’t plan on maintaining the S-Class, an aftermarket vehicle warranty is worth considering.

 We hope you find the Common Problems Mercedes-Benz 2006-2013 W221 guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.